andrrrl/lantube/README.md

   2. `$ node lantube-cli.js help`

 ### Security: ###
+* Use it only on trusted LAN networks
 * Lantube is limited to LAN, any external IP will not be allowed
 * Lantube is just for fun, don't rely too much on it for serious matters